PhilterPaper/Perl-PDF-Builder/README.md

 ## Obtaining and Installing the Package

+Presumably, you have a Perl interpreter installed, of at least version 5.28.
+PDF::Builder may work on slightly older versions, but it is not tested on anything earlier than 5.28.

 The installable Perl package may be obtained from "https://metacpan.org/pod/PDF::Builder", or via a CPAN installer package.
-If you install this product, only the run-time modules will be installed.
+If you _install_ this product, only the run-time modules will be installed.
 Download the full `.tar.gz` file and unpack it (uncompress, then extract directory --
 hint: on Windows, **7-Zip File Manager** is an excellent tool) to get utilities, test buckets, example usage, etc.